freeskylier/lier/Setup.md

 ### Configuring your sites

 If you chose Get see the page on [[Proxied Sites Configuration]].
+Note that the proxied sites configuration page can be reached at any time by Get users by clicking on the globe icon in the lower right.

 Users Giving access will not see this step.
 Though you are welcome to switch modes to experience what Lantern would be like for a user Getting access.

 ### Adding Friends

 Adding friends is the most important thing you can do to help others connect to the open internet (add more here...)

+### Using Lantern

+Now you should be all set up!
+Now you can start [[Using Lantern]].